CvX/www.ruby-lang.org/en/documentation/faq/8/index.md

 sqrt(2)  # => 1.414213562
 ~~~

-Use `module_function` to make a method a module function.
+You can use `module_function` to make a method a module function.

 ~~~
 module Test